 We Yoopers are a hearty bunch.
 No matter the weather, there we are – out in nature, enjoying the best of the season.
 But without a warm home to return to, our adventures wouldn’t be as enjoyable.

-As we revel in the beauty and warmth of the splendid summer months here in the Upper Peninsula, I’d like to remind you to keep your sights focused on the future, too.
+I never want to rain on your parade.
+But as your Marquette home inspector it’s my duty to point this out: As we revel in the beauty and warmth of the splendid summer months here in the Upper Peninsula, I’d like to remind you to keep your sights focused on the future, too.
 Before you head back to the woods, beach, or summer shopping, let’s take a quick look at the furnace maintenance you should do before the colder months set in.

 In this blog, I will be sharing: